Selina Jen: Career

-On April 1, 2022, Jen's first horror movie, The Funeral (頭七) was released where she plays the role of a mother.
+On 1 April 2022, Jen's first horror movie, The Funeral (頭七) was released where she plays the role of a mother.
 This marks her first appearance in a film nearly twelve years after her accident.

+On April 29, 2022, Selina Jen released her second studio album "My Own Beauty", and one of songs "In The Dark" in the album is theme song of "The Funeral", two of which were written and composed by Selina.

 Personal life

 On 22 October 2010, Jen suffered third-degree burns on 54% of her body, mostly her back and legs, during an indoor shooting in Shanghai for the musical series I Have a Date with Spring (我和春天有個約會).
 Jen was discharged the following year on 19 January 2011, and held a press conference, stating her condition and her intention to return to work.

 Prior to her accident, she was on her way to becoming a TV show host.

 On 29 May 2010, during a concert at the Taipei Arena, Jen revealed that lawyer Richard Chang (張承中) was her boyfriend.
 She married Chang on 31 October 2011.
 On 4 March 2016, through a post on her Facebook page, Selina announced that she and Chang were planning a divorce.
 The divorce was finalized on 27 April.

-In March 2022, six years after her divorce, Jen confirmed that she was dating Xiao Xu, a non-celebrity who is seven years her junior.
+In March 2022, six years after her divorce, Jen confirmed that she was dating Xu, a non-celebrity seven years her junior.

-On 13 March 2023, Selina announced on her social media accounts that she is expecting her first child with her boyfriend.
+On 13 March 2023, Selina announced on her social media "Podcast" accounts that she was expecting her first child with her boyfriend.
+On 7 September, Selina announced the birth of her son.

+According to TVBS World Taiwan, on 26 December 2023, Selina's team announced that Rensingeatshot would conclude operations in January 2024.
+They added that the decision would not impact the company's collaborations with other brands.